VIEW

 HALEON

-A global client at Haleon's scale doesn't have one stakeholder; it has dozens, each with a different definition of success.
-I treated expectation management as a design problem of its own:
+A project at Haleon's scale doesn't have one stakeholder.
+It has dozens, each with a different definition of done, a different risk tolerance, and a different reporting line.
+I treated expectation management as a design problem: something to be structured, not improvised.

 HALEON